erashish41/react-router/01_react_router/source.md

             loader: getMovieDetails,
           },

+-useLoaderData() Hook
-The useLoaderData hook in React Router 6 is a powerful tool that allows you to fetch data for your routes and make it available to your components before they are rendered.
-This can be useful for a number of reasons, such as improving performance, preventing empty states, and providing a better user experience.
+- The useLoaderData hook allows you to fetch data for your routes and make it available to your components before they are rendered.
+- This can be useful for a number of reasons, such as improving performance, preventing empty states, and providing a better user experience.